mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/11-adding-a-digital-sensor.markdown

 permalink: /lessons/adding-a-digital-sensor/
 ---

-![use-case-nem-adding-a-sensor]({{ site.baseurl }}/assets/images/use-case-nem-adding-a-sensor.png)
+## Background

 Recently, the company has included digital sensors to automatize part of the process.
-The objective is to decrease human errors, providing a new source of reliability.
+The goal is to decrease human errors, providing a new source of reliability.

-If we were putting our application logic inside the blockchain, applying this little change could derive in tackling it with immutability, spending prolonged time in development and increasing the cost of the platform.

-Using NEM, we still need to do some changes to our code.
-In most cases, and as application logic is not coupled entirely with NEM, making changes to the system won't take extra time.
-Generally, it takes the same as if we were developing an application that is not using blockchain technology.

 The warehouse operator still needs to check that the product meets the standards.
-After the warehouse operator announces the safety seal request, a sensor performs a digital inspection, confirming or denying the safety seal request.
+After the warehouse operator announces the safety seal request, a sensor performs a digital inspection.
+The digital sensor confirm or deny the safety seal request.

-If accepted, the safety seal is sent to the product.
-In the second case, the sensor sends a transaction to the product, specifying that the product has not passed the inspection process.
+* If accepted, the safety seal is sent to the product.
+* If denied, the sensor sends a transaction to the product, stating the product has not passed the inspection process.

-To solve this case efficiently, think about using the **Aggregated Transaction** built-in feature.
+![use-case-nem-adding-a-sensor]({{ site.baseurl }}/assets/images/use-case-nem-adding-a-sensor.png)

+If we were putting the application logic inside the blockchain, this  little change means throwing the published smart contract.
+This leads to  spend more time in development and increasing the cost of the platform.

+Using NEM, we still need to change our code.
+In most cases, making changes takes the same as if we were developing an application that is not using blockchain technology.

-## Aggregated Transactions
+### Aggregated Transactions

 [Aggregated Transactions](https://nemtech.github.io/concepts/aggregate-transaction.html) merge multiple transactions into one, allowing trustless swaps and other advanced logic.
 NEM does this by generating a one-time disposable smart contract.
 When all involved accounts have cosigned the transaction, all of them are executed at once.

 ## Solution